Digital rules the world – a trend we anticipated many moons ago.

 Every year, thousands of people follow their tennis icons on the grass court in Stuttgart, Germany, to see who will snap up 250 world-ranking points, the MercedesCup crown and a brand-new Mercedes-Benz.
 In cooperation with famous digital powerhouse Red Bull Media House Technology, we set out to revolutionise the way in which we watch one of the most competitive sports ever.
 In combining live streams, videos from a sweet spot perspective – with cameras attached to the ball boys and girls – the multifunctional app platform and individually customizable content, the app provides a completely new and fascinating dimension to the game.
 The customisable snippet feature adds interactive fun to our ultimate event app.

-Our MercedesCup Tennis App also received a lot of love and recognition from the international marketing community and was nominated for the Drum Dream Awards (2016), the Drum Marketing Awards (2017), the Drum MOMA Awards (2017) and the Webby Awards (2017).
+Our MercedesCup Tennis App also received a lot of love and recognition from the international marketing community.
+The app received the Lovie Award twice in 2017 and was nominated for the Drum Dream Awards (2016), the Drum Marketing Awards (2017), the Drum MOMA Awards (2017) and the Webby Awards (2017).